KrishnaPriyanka-Challa/Fleet-Risk-And-Fuel-Efficiency-Analysis-Reducing-Unsafe-Driving-in-U.S.-Trucking/README.md

 * Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

 * Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)

+### Note:
+This project was developed as part of a group effort.
+The contributions of my project group were instrumental in its completion.